vince21298/FredBoat/selfhosting.md

-You also need t set patron to true in the config.yaml file.
+You also need to set patron to true in the `config.yaml` file.